-When a cats body lacks water, his urine will become more concentrated and this predisposes the cat to a variety of diseasesparticularly relating to the urinary system.
+When a cats body lacks water, his urine will become more concentrated and this predisposes to a variety of diseases relating to the urinary system.
 There will be increased risk of formation of urinary crystals, urethral plugs and urinary stones which can block the normal flow of urine out of the body.
-When urination is impeded, urine may backflow from the bladder to the kidneys causing kidney damage.
-When kidneys are damaged, waste products in the body are not properly filtered from the blood.
+If urination is imped, urine may backflow from the bladder to the kidneys causing kidney damage.
+If there is a kidney damage, waste products in the body won’t properly filter from the blood.
 These toxic substances can damage many organs and can lead to death.

 A WATER FOUNTAIN ENTICES YOUR CAT TO DRINK MORE

 A water fountain also provides other advantages: It is a more environmentally responsible way to provide your cat with fresh and clean drinking water without having to leave the faucet dripping all day which is not only wasteful but also leads to a bigger water bill for you!
 It also helps stop your cat’s habit of jumping onto kitchen sinks, toilet bowls and bathtubs to drink water.
 Decreasing the risk of fall injuries and even drowning if the cat slips and falls.
-Cats jumping on to kitchen and bathroom sinks is not really ideal too as these are the places where food is prepared and personal items of toiletries are found.
+Cats jumping on kitchen or bathroom sinks is not ideal too as these are places for food preparation and personal toiletries.